How to Bet on Politics: Everything You Need to Get Started

 Types of Political Betting

-- Will Donald Trump be re-elected as President of the United States in 2020?
+- Will Donald Trump run for President of the United States in 2024?

-- Will Sen. Cory Booker announce his candidacy for presidency?
+- Will Tucker Carlson announce his candidacy for President?

-Traders can then buy “yes” or “no” shares on each question, their prices depending on supply and demand, just as in the stock market.
+Traders buy “yes” or “no” shares related to each proposition.
+Just like the stock market, the value of these shares shifts with supply and demand.
 If your predicted outcome happens, the futures market will pay 100 cents on the dollar, and zero if it does not.

-As the name suggests, this betting line concerns the overall winner of the 2020 election.
-Most sportsbooks will list individual candidates, but may also have spin-off props like:
+As the name suggests, this prop concerns the overall winner of the 2024 election.
+Most sportsbooks list individual candidates, but may also have spin-off props like:

-- Odds on which party will win the 2020 Presidential Election
+- Which party will win the 2024 Presidential Election?

 Odds to Win the Popular Vote

-Betting lines on the popular vote do not typically appear until one or two months out from the actual election date.
-Though the popular vote does not make a difference in the actual election results, there is generally a lot of talk surrounding who wins.
+Betting lines on the popular vote typically appear one or two months out from Election Day.
+Though the popular vote does not determine the actual results of US presidential elections, there is generally a lot of talk surrounding who wins.

 Odds to Win a Specific State

-You can expect betting lines to win key swing states to start surfacing early on in electoral races.
+The truth of American elections is that some states are far more important than others.
+Expect to see betting lines as to who will win key swing states start surfacing early on in electoral races.
 Winning a swing state can make or break a campaign for candidates, so this type of line can be a particularly exciting one to bet on.

 Odds on Candidate Antics

-Many sportsbooks will also offer interesting prop on individual candidates doing certain things; this past cycle, you could find odds on how many times now-President Trump would say a certain phrase during a debate.
+Many sportsbooks also offer props on candidates doing certain things; this past cycle, you could find odds on how many times Donald Trump would say certain phrases during the debates.